 Who is eligible for the COVID-19 vaccine?

-The CDC recommends COVID-19 primary series vaccines for everyone ages 6 months and older, and COVID-19 boosters for everyone 6 years and older, if eligible.
+The CDC recommends the newly-formulated 2023-2024 COVID-19 vaccine for everyone ages 6 months and older.

 Am I required to get vaccinated?

 UTSA does not require COVID-19 vaccination for UTSA students, faculty or staff.

 I am a UTSA faculty or staff member.
 Does my supervisor need to be informed whether or not I have been vaccinated?

 Your COVID-19 vaccination status is protected, confidential medical information.
 You are not required or obligated to disclose your vaccination status to your supervisor, and supervisors should not ask their employees whether or not they have been vaccinated.